blog

 Once upon a corporate business travel time, an employee made travel arrangements following a lengthy, dry-as-dust set of Guidelines for XYZ Company Corporate Travel.
-Compliance with published corporate travel policies was a no-issue matter – travellers followed policy or were not reimbursed for business travel expenses.
+Compliance with published corporate travel policies was a no-issue matter – travelers followed policy or were not reimbursed for business travel expenses.

-Buccaneer travellers cost corporate dollars
+Buccaneer travelers cost corporate dollars

 The problem many corporations face with their “buccaneer-I-can-get-a-better-deal (and score some travel points)” is that those buccaneers don’t always save money on their deals.
-They are often unaware of the unique discounts and accommodations specials that only travel agents may have access to; without that insider’s knowledge, the buccaneer traveller is less able to make smart booking decisions.
-Corporate policy makers, department managers, and corporate travel management groups seem to be perpetually at odds with their buccaneer travellers.
+They are often unaware of the unique discounts and accommodations specials that only travel agents may have access to; without that insider’s knowledge, the buccaneer traveler is less able to make smart booking decisions.
+Corporate policy makers, department managers, and corporate travel management groups seem to be perpetually at odds with their buccaneer travelers.

-The ongoing challenge is how management can effectively convey to all travellers that following corporate travel policy isn’t necessary just because the policy says so.
+The ongoing challenge is how management can effectively convey to all travelers that following corporate travel policy isn’t necessary just because the policy says so.
 There are often long-term payoffs through company cost savings policies that are reduced or lost because of non-compliance.
 This can translate into significant, and often unnecessary, increases in corporate travel expenses.

-Transitioning corporate travellers into gamified travellers
+Transitioning corporate travelers into gamified travelers

 Enter the gamified business travel expense system.

 Gamification incorporates gaming with rewards as incentives for following corporate travel policies.
 The payoff for companies that have implemented gamified business travel has been (according to studies) costs lowered by as much as 20 percent per employee, per trip.
-Another important payoff is the increased motivation to comply that has rarely been achieved through traditional travel policy management.
+Another important payoff is the increased motivation to comply which has rarely been achieved through traditional travel policy management.

 Gaming the system